 Data gathering: Start with gathering customer data.
 Store it forever.
 Sift through it to connect the dots, amplify the signals and attenuate the noise.

 Decisioning: Understanding the desires and aspirations through the customer’s browsing, queries, price and availability probes, seasonal buying, and anything else you can get your hands on.
-Learn to appreciate how preferences, choices, tastes evoke an emotional response.
+Learn to appreciate how preferences, choices, and tastes evoke an emotional response.

 Design: Articulating the available choices and recommending the most relevant and contextual product or solution.
 Embedding the customer choices in your messaging.
-This is important, reduce the knowing-doing gap.
+This is important, reducing the knowing-doing gap.
 Statements like ‘I know you like blue but all I sell is black’ increase friction.

 Distribution: Using the channel and device that the customer uses, reaching them when they are paying attention, using multiple channels to communicate with your base, observing the response, and optimizing the channel allocation.